Last updated 20 March 2020

-A person who is not an Australian citizen must have a permanent visa if they wish to live here permanently.
+A person who is not an Australian citizen must have a permanent visa if they wish to live here permanently (s 30(1) Migration Act 1958 (Cth) (Migration Act)).
 A permanent visa will be issued when it has been established that the person concerned can meet the criteria.

 If a non-citizen leaves the country, even temporarily, their current visa ceases to be in effect (i.e. they have no automatic right to return) unless the visa specifically authorises re-entry or multiple travel (s 79 Migration Act).
 Australian permanent residents going abroad must therefore ensure that they possess a Resident Return Visa prior to departure.
 If the visa expires while out of the country, they may apply for a Resident Return Visa at any Australian consulate or embassy.
-This can be a taxing process and is best avoided.
+This can be a difficult process and is best avoided.

 The criteria that must be satisfied before a visa can be granted are set out in the Migration Act and Migration Regulations.
-Schedule 1 of the Migration Regulations stipulates criteria that apply to all visas in a particular class of visas, and sch 2 sets out the criteria that apply to a specific subclass of visa.
+Schedule 1 of the Migration Regulations sets out criteria that apply to all visas in a particular class of visas, and sch 2 sets out the criteria that apply to a specific subclass of visa.
 Schedule 2 includes primary and secondary criteria.
 The main applicant must satisfy the primary criteria.
 Secondary criteria allow for other people to be included in the visa application of the main applicant in certain circumstances (e.g. an applicant for a partner visa may be able to include their child as a secondary applicant on their own application).

 Schedule 2 of the Migration Regulations also distinguishes between criteria that must be met at the time an application is made and criteria that must be met at the time that a decision is made.
 In addition, sch 2 includes the public interest and other criteria that must be satisfied for that particular visa.
-Public interest criteria (see sch 4 Migration Regulations) can include requirements that an applicant hold a valid passport or meet specific health and character requirements.
+Public interest criteria (sch 4 Migration Regulations) can include requirements that an applicant hold a valid passport or meet specific health and character requirements.